 A poorly signaled argument can often lead problems with logos (evidence, logic) known as logical fallacies.
 We have focused on counterargument with the third writing project as a way to strengthen our logos, our handling of evidence.
 Recall that “countering,” as Harris terms it, doesn’t mean simply letting “the other side” have a say or merely disagreeing with an opposing view.
 That may be how argument on cable television (unfortunately) works these days, but it isn’t what academic argument is about.
 Rather, countering means locating a thread or idea or implication in another’s argument that will be useful to the development of your own argument.
 This oppositional or contradictory thread may be useful in locating a potential weakness of your own argument–a point that your reader might expect you to consider and possibly refute.
 The thread may well point to a weakness in the other’s argument that you can use to elaborate your own.
 In other words, you might find language in an argument that you don’t agree with but can put to work.

 Given this view of countering, I have suggested that focusing on counterargument can serve as an effective revision strategy.
 After completing a draft that focuses on developing your argument, you can revise your argument by giving more time to the terms of another’s argument that contends or contradicts your own.
 One way to evaluate this other argument–and by extension, to reconsider the structure of your own–is to pay attention to its logic.
-Below are some common errors in logic that you might find in another’s argument (and therefore useful for countering) or may well find in your own.
-These errors are known as logical fallacies:
+That’s where reference to logical fallacies (from our previous workshop/post) can be useful.

 Some additional digital tools for editing to consider–ways to go hyper with your text!

 We are starting the process of moving into the drafting of the First Writing Project, called “The Ethos of Literacy.”
 The initial drafting is due Friday.
-One strategy you should take into beginning to think about any writing project that you will undertake, in my class or any other: carefully read through the assignment and any related materials (such as a rubric or guidelines for evaluation).
-With your notebook, you can begin to annotate any questions you have about the assignment and also jot down initial ideas that come to mind.
+Here is one strategy you can use to think about any writing project that you will undertake, in my class or any other: carefully read through the assignment and any related materials (such as a rubric or guidelines for evaluation).
+With your journal, you can begin to annotate any questions you have about the assignment and also jot down initial ideas that come to mind.
 I call this composting.
 This reading of the assignment will help you think about purpose and audience for the project–it will vary by class and circumstance.
 A rhetorically effective project will engage with its audience and focus its purpose; a weaker project will fail to do so.
 One thing you might do at this stage of the project is take the assignment into the Writing Center (and/or into a meeting with me) and ask questions and start the composting process with another.

 I copy here the description of Writing Project 1 (also available on the page Writing Projects) and the audience and purpose for the projects:

-Format: The writing projects should be approximately 3-5 double-spaced pages (12 point font, standard margins) or 750-1250 words (approximately 250 words per page), unless otherwise noted.
-Each project will be submitted to Canvas as well as posted to your blog.
+Format: The writing projects should be approximately 5 double-spaced pages (12 point font, standard margins) or 1000-1250 words, unless otherwise noted. [“Approximately” means that a project much shorter or much longer than 5 pages is likely in need of further revision].
+Each project will be submitted to Canvas.
 The copy uploaded to Canvas must include this preface either on the document or submitted in a comment.
 The preface includes:

 - What is working: identify at least one element of your writing (from the rubric and/or your to-do list) that you have focused on and believe is strong in this project.